 Ilulissat (Jakobshavn), Greenland

-No place on earth, other than Ilulissat, Greenland, can define itself by the size and volume of its icebergs.
-The name Ilulissat, in fact, is the Greenlandic word for ‘iceberg.’
+There is no other place on Earth, other than Ilulissat, Greenland that can define itself by the size and volume of its icebergs.
+The name Ilulissat, in fact, is the Greenlandic word for ‘Iceberg’.
 This is truly an iceberg paradise!
-Despite its proximity to huge glaciers, people have lived here for at least 4,000 years.
-The modern town of Ilulissat was founded in 1741 by the Danish merchant Jacob Severin.
-With a current population of 4,500, it is the third-largest city in Greenland.
-The narrow inner harbor is lined by a kaleidoscopic array of colorful houses so typical of Greenlandic villages.
+Despite its proximity to huge glaciers, people have lived here in excess of 4,000 years.
+The modern town of Ilulissat was founded in 1741 by the Danish merchant, Jacob Severin.
+With a current population of 4,500 it is the third-largest city in Greenland.
+The narrow inner harbor is lined by a kaleidoscope of colorful houses so typical of Greenlandic villages.

-The mass and sheer volume of icebergs from nearby Jakobshavn Glacier has made Ilulissat the most popular tourist destination in Greenland.
-Moving at an annuzal average of over 150’ (45 m) per day, the glacier drains 6.5% of the Greenland ice sheet and produces about 10% of all icebergs.
-For this reason, Ilulissat Icefjord is inscribed as a UNESCO World Heritage Site.
+The mass and sheer volume of icebergs from nearby Jacobshvn Glacier has made Ilulissat the most popular tourist destination in Greenland.
+Moving at up to 45 meters (150’) per day, when averaged annually, the glacier drains 6.5% of the Greenland ice sheet and produces about 10% of all icebergs.
+For this reason, Ilulissat Icefjord is a UNESCO World Heritage Site.